 Once you have a good idea of where the rails and stiles will go, mark their positions on the wall.
 Make sure the rail marks are level, the stiles are plumb, and that they meet each other at 90 degrees (check with a framing square).
 If your layout doesn't work, just apply primer over the marks and try again.
 Finally, use a stud finder to mark the wall studs (in a color different than used for the border/rail/stile positions) so you'll know where to drive fasteners later.

 Attach the border trim first, measuring and cutting carefully for a tight fit where the pieces meet.
-Apply construction adhesive to the backs of these pieces and attach them by driving finish nails at least 2-1/2 inches long into studs.
-Since you'll be painting the rails, stiles, and walls later, you might be tempted to take comfort in knowing you can fill bad joints with caulk, but avoid relying on such fillers; those caulked areas will show up even after you apply paint, and will only become more visible over time.
+Apply construction adhesive to the backs of these pieces, and attach them by driving finish nails at least 2-1/2 inches long into studs.
+Since you'll be painting the rails, stiles, and walls later, you might be tempted to fill bad joints with caulk, but avoid relying on such fillers: Those caulked areas will show up even after you apply paint, and will only become more visible over time.

 Next, attach a center stile.
 It might not fall on a stud, so attach it with construction adhesive only, using painter's tape to temporarily hold the stile in position.
 After the construction adhesive cures, add the center rail on both sides of it.
 Attach the remaining rails and stiles, working out from the center.

 Prime the wall, border pieces, rails, and stiles.
 Caulk any small gaps with paintable silicone before adding a top coat of latex paint.